 Lettie Pate Whitehead Evans was a generous philanthropist and accomplished businesswoman.
 She was the wife of Joseph B. Whitehead, one of the original bottlers of Coca-Cola.
 At his death, she assumed management of his business affairs, establishing the Whitehead Holding Company and the Whitehead Realty Company and leading the Coca-Cola Bottling Company in Atlanta.
 She also became one of the first female directors of any major U.S. corporation when she was appointed to the board of The Coca-Cola Company in 1934, a position she held for nearly 20 years.

-Mrs. Whitehead felt a keen sense of duty to those in need.
-She gave to numerous charities in Virginia and Georgia during her life and was a trustee of Emory University, Agnes Scott College and the Virginia Museum of Fine Arts.
-Mrs. Whitehead’s benevolence also extended to England and France – she personally supported the Queen’s Fund for air raid victims, furnished ambulances for the French, and served on the board of the American Hospital in Paris.
+Mrs. Whitehead gave generously to many charities in Georgia and Virginia and was a trustee of Emory University, Agnes Scott College and the Virginia Museum of Fine Arts.
+Her benevolence also extended to England and France – she personally supported the Queen’s Fund for air raid victims, furnished ambulances for the French, and served on the board of the American Hospital in Paris.

 To those who knew her well, Mrs. Whitehead’s greatest legacy was her genuine concern for others.
 Atlanta lawyer Hughes Spalding wrote of her, “Great works of Christian charity do not come out of the blue like a stroke of lightning.
 They require the inspiration of a gentle and guiding hand.
 They require the tender touch of goodness, implanted in their hearts by a deep sense of obligation to our neighbor and by the love of God.
 Mrs. Evans makes it her business to go about the world doing good.”